AsianBear/SpaceBattleSim/README.md

 # SpaceBattleSim
 A repo for GE2 project.
-An original creation of a Sci-Fi spaceship battle sequence.
+A creation of a Sci-Fi spaceship battle sequence.

 ## Storyboard:
 Scene 1: